anaconda-graveyard/anaconda-build/README.md

 ` $ anaconda whoami`

-For a complete tutorial on building and uploading Conda packages to Binstar read the [Getting Started Guide](http://docs.anaconda.org/examples.html#BuildsInAnacondaOrg).
+For a complete tutorial on building and uploading Conda packages to Binstar read the [Getting Started Guide](http://docs.anaconda.org/quickstart.html#BuildAndUploadPackages).

-For detailed information on registering Workers with Anaconda Build Queues read the [Build Config Reference](http://docs.anaconda.org/build-config.html).
+For detailed information on registering Workers with Anaconda Build Queues read the [Build Reference](http://docs.anaconda.org/build.html).

 ## Installing from source